Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: Abstract

 \section{Abstract}

 Quantum simulation of quantum field theories offers a new way to investigate properties of the fundamental constituents of matter.
 We develop quantum simulation algorithms based on the light-front formulation of relativistic field theories.
-The process of quantizing the system in light-cone coordinates will be explained for Hamiltonian formulation, which becomes block diagonal, each block approximating the Fock space with a certain harmonic resolution K. We analyze Yukawa theories in 1+1D and 2+1D.
-We compute the analogues of parton distribution functions and generalized parton distribution functions for mesonic composite particles – like hadrons - in these theories.
+The process of quantizing the system in light-cone coordinates will be explained for a Hamiltonian formulation, which becomes block diagonal, each block approximating the Fock space with a certain harmonic resolution K. We analyze a QCD theory in 2+1D.
+We compute the analogue of parton distribution functions, the generalized parton distribution functions for mesonic composite particles, like hadrons, in these theories.
 The dependence of such analyses on the scaling of the number of qubits is compared with other schemes and conventional computations.
 There is a notable advantage to the light-front formulation.